8 more die; 1,084 get hospitalised

 So far, the DGHS has recorded 3,03,536 dengue cases and 2,97,512 recoveries this year.

-September has been the deadliest month for the dengue outbreak this year with 396 fatalities and 79,598 cases, according to DGHS data.
+September has so far been the deadliest month for the dengue outbreak this year with 396 fatalities and 79,598 cases, according to DGHS data.

 Comments